 Dear Delegates,

 On a more personal note, I am a junior at the John F. Kennedy School in Berlin.
 My passions include the violin, which I have been playing since the age of 6, playing lacrosse, and spending time in the great outdoors.
-I have been part of the BERMUN program for three years, making this conference my eighth overall and my fifth as a chair.
-I’m excited to see all the challenges and successes you will traverse in search of equitable solutions.
+I have been part of the BERMUN program for three years, making this conference my 10th overall and my sixth as a chair.
+I look forward to meeting you all and seeing the equitable solutions we come up with.

 Sincerely,